chang-ph/coinfer-sdk/python/sdk/docs/ExperimentApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**experiment_notebook_colab**](ExperimentApi.md#experiment_notebook_colab) | **GET** /mcmc/experiment/{expid}/notebook/colab | Get a link of the notebook in Colab
+[**experiment_notebook_colab**](ExperimentApi.md#experiment_notebook_colab) | **GET** /mcmc/experiment/{expid}/notebook/colab | [DEPRECATED] Get a link of the notebook in Colab
 [**view_xp_cloudwatch_logs**](ExperimentApi.md#view_xp_cloudwatch_logs) | **GET** /mcmc/object/{objid}/cloudwatch-logs | [DEPRECATED] Get Cloudwatch logs

 # **experiment_notebook_colab**
 > SuccRspAny experiment_notebook_colab(expid)

-Get a link of the notebook in Colab
+[DEPRECATED] Get a link of the notebook in Colab

+DEPRECATED: Use /sys/colab instead.
 Create notebook which can be used to load and visualize the experiment result.
 Save it to Github and returns a link which can be used to open this notebook in Google Colab

 ### Example